FISCAL Technologies Limited – Master Terms and Conditions

 9.8 No Special Category of Personal Data will be processed by FISCAL and the Customer warrants to FISCAL that it shall not provide Special Category Data to FISCAL at any time.

-9.9 Data Processor Obligations – FISCAL shall, in relation to any Personal Data processed in connection with the provision of the Services under the SaaS Agreement:
+9.9 Data Processor Obligations – FISCAL shall, in relation to any Personal Data processed in connection with the provision of the Services under the Master Agreement:

 a) process that Personal Data only on written instructions from the Customer unless FISCAL is required by UK Laws applicable to FISCAL to process Personal Data (“Applicable Data Laws”);